vrtmrz/obsidian-livesync/docs/settings.md

 ### Verify and repair all files
 read all files in the vault, and update them into the database if there's diff or could not read from the database.

-### Sanity check
-Make sure that all the files on the local database have all chunks.

-### Drop history
-Drop all histories on the local database and the remote database, and initialize When synchronization time has been prolonged to the new device or new vault, or database size became to be much larger.
-Try this.

-Note: When CouchDB deletes entries, to merge confliction, there left old entries as deleted data before compaction.
-After compaction has been run, deleted data are become "tombstone". "tombstone" uses less disk, But still use some.

-It's the specification, to shrink database size from the root, re-initialization is required, even it's explicit or implicit.

-Same as a setting passphrase, database locking is also performed.

-- Drop and send (Same as "Apply and send")
-1. Initialize the Local Database and set (or clear) passphrase, put all files into the database again.
-2. Initialize the Remote Database.
-3. Lock the Remote Database.
-4. Send it all.

-- Drop and receive (Same as "Apply and receive")
-1. Initialize the Local Database and set (or clear) the passphrase.
-2. Unlock the Remote Database.
-3. Retrieve all and decrypt to file.

 ### Suspend file watching
 If enable this option, Self-hosted LiveSync dismisses every file change or deletes the event.

 From here, these commands are used inside applying encryption passphrases or dropping histories.

 Usually, doesn't use it so much.
 But sometimes it could be handy.

-### Reset remote database
-Discard the data stored in the remote database.

-### Reset local database
-Discard the data stored in the local database.

-### Initialize local database again
-Discard the data stored in the local database and initialize and create the database from the files on storage.

 ## Plugins and settings (beta)